ajaynadig/burdenEM/README.md

+We are developing two tools, burdenEM-trio and burdenEM-RVAS.

+For the manual for burdenEM-trio (i.e. Nadig et al, in prep), please see the [wiki tab](https://github.com/ajaynadig/burdenEM/wiki)

 # burdenEM RVAS

 This repository implements a method for estimating the distribution of burden effect sizes from rare variant association statistics, and calculating downstream estimators.
 A typical workflow is to (1) fit mixture models for some set of traits, and (2) calculate a downstream estimator.
 Step (1) requires (a) a `studies.tsv` file listing the traits/datsets to be analyzed, (b) a `genes.tsv` file containing gene annotations and possibly LD-corrected burden scores, and (c) one or more `sumstats.txt.bgz` files containing the variant-level summary statistics for each dataset.
 It computes a `.rds` file containing the fitted model for each row of `studies.tsv`.
 Step (2) requires (a) the same `studies.tsv` file, and (b) the `.rds` files.